DecodEPFL/Contractive-Hamiltonian-Neural-ODEs/README.md

 ## Illustration 1
 To show how contractivity promotes the robustness of a neual ODE, a comparison between a vanilla neural ODE  and a contractive Hamiltonian Neural ODE (CH-NODE) is provided.
 We can see that classifier for a vanilla ODE has less margins (top-left) as compared to a CH-NODE (bottom-left).
 Moreover, from the perturbation analysis, for the vanilla ODE (top-right), we can see that a small ball (purple ball) around a nominal train poits maps to sets (organge ellipsoids) that may cross the decision hyperplane and this mis-classify.
 On the other hand, for the CH-NODE, the orange sets remain on the one side of the hyperplabe (bottom-right).
 This explains that, indeed, contractive Neural ODEs are more robust than vanilla ODEs.
+The dynamics of vanilla NODE are given as
+$\xi$

 <p align="center">
 <img src="./Figures/boundary_vanilla.png" alt="Class_vanilla" width="400"/>